Both Ends Meet

-Both Ends Meet is a 1972 British TV sitcom for London Weekend Television set around women workers in a sausage factory.
-It featured veteran actress Dora Bryan as Dora Page a working class widow raising her son alone.
+Both Ends Meet is a 1972 British sitcom television series for London Weekend Television set around women working in a sausage factory.
+It featured veteran actress Dora Bryan as Dora Page, a working class widow raising her son alone.
 The first series of seven episodes went to air as Both Ends Meet, but the second series was titled simply Dora.